SukkaW/OpenCore-Document-zh_Hans/source/12-troubleshooting.md

 ### 8. How can I migrate from `AptioMemoryFix`?

-​	Behaviour similar to that of `AptioMemoryFix` can be obtained by installing `FwRuntimeServices` driver and enabling the quirks listed below.
+​Behaviour similar to that of `AptioMemoryFix` can be obtained by installing `FwRuntimeServices` driver and enabling the quirks listed below.
 Please note, that most of these are not necessary to be enabled.
 Refer to their individual descriptions in this document for more details.

    -  `ProvideConsoleGop` (UEFI quirk)
    -  `AvoidRuntimeDefrag`